athanclark/goals/analysis.md

     COOL compatible), and an associates degree.
   - take English 1 & 2

-- Set up a personal Gantt chart - both time-dependent, and independent
+- Set up a personal Gantt chart - both time-dependent, and independent - use pgfgantt

   - learning more about project management may help here - Agile and PMI may provide valuable utility.